styxlab/gatsby-theme-try-ghost/README.md

 # gatsby-theme-try-ghost
-A Gatsby theme plugin for creating a blog from headless Ghost CMS.
+A Gatsby theme plugin for creating blogs from headless Ghost CMS.

 Turn your Ghost blog into a lightning fast static website.
 This Gatsby theme is a frontend replacement of the Ghost handlebars engine featuring the standard Casper 3 skin and functionality.
 All content is sourced from a headless Ghost CMS.

 ## Demo

-Play with the [Demo](https://styxlab.github.io) in order to see what to expect.
+Play with the [Demo](https://styxlab.github.io) to get a first impression.

 ## Features
 - Casper v3 skin and functionality